xianghui/javascript101/content/lessons/1-2-variables.md

 title: "1.2 Variables"
 ---

-## Variable declaration and assignment
+## Variable Declaration and Assignment

 Variables are declared using the `var` keyword.
 JS is dynamically typed (i.e. the type of variables can change at runtime).
 For example, you can assign an